sagemath/sagewiki_to_gh-2022-10-10/BadContent.md

 paris-hilton\.wikidot\.com
 cert-world\.com
 weebly\.com
+## This is University Cauca, Colombia - we hope they solved their spam problem meanwhile
+## and remove the pattern because some people having email addresses there are having problems
+## publishing them on other (moin) wiki sites.
+If you start getting spam for this again, try
+## to use a more specific pattern than this:
+## unicauca\.edu\.co

 ## ===========================================================================================
 ## Please keep this comment at the end.
 Please note:
 ## MoinMoin 1.6 has TextCHAs for spam prevention and they are currently very effective (no
 ## spam any more since switching to 1.6).
-So if you still suffer from spam, consider 1.6.
+So if you still suffer from spam, consider 1.6 or 1.7.
 ## ===========================================================================================